PlayFab/consuldotnet/README.md

 ## Usage

-All operations are done using a `Client` object.
-First, instantiate a `Consul.Client` object, which connects to `localhost:8500` - the default Consul HTTP API port.
-Once you've got a `Client` object, various functionality is exposed as properties under the `Client`.
+All operations are done using a `ConsulClient` object.
+First, instantiate a `ConsulClient` object, which connects to `localhost:8500`, the default Consul HTTP API port.
+Once you've got a `ConsulClient` object, various functionality is exposed as properties under the `ConsulClient`.

 All responses are wrapped in `QueryResponse` and `WriteResponse` classes, which provide metadata about the request, like how long it